 Willmore Iles worked closely with the suppliers to reassure the planning authority that the quality of the brickwork and moulded finish could be achieved.
 Several sample panels were produced to satisfy officers and the University.
 Planning application drawings included joint locations and designs to ensure the brickwork maintained a traditional aesthetic.

 With the project formally handed over at the end of August, the key benefits of the system are clear:

 Fire: The concrete solution achieves fire resistance targets through its inherent qualities.

 Acoustics: Acoustic standards are met without the need for complicated plasterboard junctions and details.

-Air-Tightness: The construction is inherently air tight. but in addition WIA developed airtightness details at windows to allow factory installation… which saved time and money?
+Air-Tightness: The construction is inherently air tight and in addition WIA developed airtightness details at windows to allow factory installation, which saved time and money.
 The scheme exceeded the air-tightness standard set of 3 air changes per hour.

 Finish: The concrete has a “ready to paint” finish; reducing the need for following trades.

 Quality control: High quality standards are met in a factory environment.
 Sample panels and a rigorous QA system ensured that all parties were satisfied with the quality and finish, and the standard was set for the panels when they were delivered to site.